 Swinburne University invites you to participate in a research study to explore knowledge of brain injury among frontline professionals who work with individuals experiencing homelessness across Australia.

-If people choose not to have a My Health Record, they will be able to opt out of having one created for them during a three‐month period, which started yesterday on Monday 16 July and ends on October 15 2018.
+If people choose not to have a My Health Record, they will be able to opt out before 31 January 2019.
+(EXTENDED)

 ABC Fact Check, Unison Housing Research Centre, Sacred Heart Mission and CHP have collaborated on a homelessness fact check project